ChristopherMNeal/marios_specialty_foods/README.md

 * _ActiveRecord_
 * _Bootstrap SCSS_
 * _Faker_
+* _Devise_
+* _Kaminari_

 ## Description

 _This project was created for Epicodus bootcamp to show proficiency in Rails with Active Record.
-The application is for a specialty foods company to organize products and reviews.
-An admin user can add/remove/edit products and reviews._
+The application is for a specialty foods company to organize products and reviews._
+_All users can create an account, log in, browse products, and add reviews._
+_Additionally, admins have full CRUD functionality for products and reviews._

 ## Database Schema